 We have entered into license agreements whereby we have received licenses or options to license technology, specified patents and/or patent applications.
 These license and collaboration agreements generally provide for royalty payments equal to specified percentages of product sales, annual license maintenance fees, continuing patent prosecution costs and potential future milestone payments to third parties upon the achievement of certain development, regulatory and/or commercial milestones.
-Because the achievement of these milestones had not occurred as of December 31, 2010, such contingencies have not been recorded in our financial statements.
-We expect to incur approximately \$1.9 million of milestone payments in 2011.
+Because the achievement of these milestones had not occurred as of December 31, 2011, such contingencies have not been recorded in our financial statements.
+We expect to incur approximately \$0.7 million of milestone payments in 2012.

-The following table summarizes our contractual obligations (not including contingent royalty and milestone payments as described above) at December 31, 2010 and the effect such obligations and commercial commitments are expected to have on our liquidity and cash flow in future years.
+The following table summarizes our contractual obligations (not including contingent royalty and milestone payments as described above) at December 31, 2011 and the effect such obligations and commercial commitments are expected to have on our liquidity and cash flow in future years.
 These obligations, commitments and supporting arrangements represent expected payments based on current operating forecasts, which are subject to change:

-Total 2011 2012 - 2013 (In thousands) 2014 - 2015 Thereafter Contractual obligations: Operating lease obligations(1) \$ 17,671 \$ 2,470 \$ 5,428 \$ 5,639 \$ 4,134 Other contractual obligations(2) 6,905 6,905 Other long-term liabilities(3) 613 81 113 123 296 Term Loan(4) 10,300 1,111 9,189 Convertible subordinated debt(5) 12,503 12,503 CuraGen severance obligations 685 685 Total contractual obligations \$ 48,677 \$ 23,755 \$ 14,730 \$ 5,762 \$ 4,430
+Total 2012 2013 - 2014 (In thousands) 2015 - 2016 Thereafter Contractual obligations: Operating lease obligations(1) \$ 13,181 \$ 2,405 \$ 4,859 \$ 4,903 \$ 1,014 Other contractual obligations(2) 18,090 18,090 Other long-term liabilities(3) 527 51 118 129 229 Term Loan(4) 15,450 3,971 11,479 Total contractual obligations \$ 47,248 \$ 24,517 \$ 16,456 \$ 5,032 \$ 1,243

-- (1) Such amounts primarily consist of payments for our facility leases and do not assume the exercise of renewal terms. - (2) Such amounts primarily consist of research and development commitments with third parties.
-Our obligation to pay certain of these amounts may increase or be reduced based on certain future events. - (3) Such amounts include the outstanding balance on a loan and note payable which accrue interest at 5.5% and is payable monthly. - (4) Such amounts include the outstanding balance at December 31, 2010 on the Term Loan along with the Final Payment.
-In March 2011, we amended the Loan Agreement and borrowed an additional \$5 million from GECC to increase the amount owed under the Term Loan to \$15 million.
-All amounts borrowed under the Term Loan mature in December 2013. - (5) Such amounts include the outstanding balance on convertible subordinated debt which accrued interest at 4% and matured on February 15, 2011.
-In February 2011, we paid \$12.8 million to satisfy all outstanding principal and accrued interest related to the convertible subordinated debt.
+(1) Such amounts primarily consist of payments for our facility leases and do not assume the exercise of renewal terms or early termination provisions.

+- (2) Such amounts primarily consist of research and development commitments with third parties.
+Our obligation to pay certain of these amounts may increase or be reduced based on certain future events. - (3) Such amounts include the outstanding balance on a loan payable which accrues interest at 5.5% and is payable monthly. - (4) Such amounts include the outstanding balance at December 31, 2011 on the Term Loan along with the Payment Fee.
+The Term Loan accrues interest at a fixed annual interest rate equal to the greater of (i) the sum of (A) the LIBOR Rate (as defined in the Loan Agreement) plus (B) 6.25%; or (ii) a minimum rate of 9.50%.
+As described above, we amended our Term Loan in March 2012 and currently all amounts borrowed under the Term Loan mature in December 2014.